omonimus1/competitive-programming/Lectures/data-structures/Lecture06.md

     return solution;
 }
 ```
+### Rabin karp Algorithm
 * Rabin karp: same time complexity of the Naive Pattern search, but easier to implement.
 It uses the idea or rolling hash to optimize the algorithm.

 It's worst case is N^2, but in general, Rabin Karp is faster than Naive search and allows us to save lots of tiem when we have a long sentence and a long substring to compare, too see if there  will be one or more occurrency of the same pattern.

-With Rabin Karp, we do not compare the characters one by one, we instead wait compare the has values betweent the currenct window(text slice) and the pattern.
+Like the Naive algorithm it slide the pattern one by one, but instead to compare each character, the Rabin kARP
+compare the has values of the two string windows, saving lots fo comparison, especially when we have long patterns.

- If the two hashes values matches, we compare the characteres otherwise, we simply skip to the next window.
+If the two hashes values matches, we compare the characteres otherwise, we skip to the next window.

+* **Spurius hit**: it's when the two substring have same hash value but do not match;
+* **rolling hash**: means that we calculate the current hash value of our window based on the last hashvalue calculated.

 It actually looks like that it has the same time complexity of Naive but it doesn't, because we save up time to calculate the has of a window string using also the past hashes (this is the concept of roll hashing).

 * KMP : O(n).
 It is one of the most popular algorithm in computer Science.
 * Suffix tree : O(m).
 Suffix tree is not an algorithms but a data-structure.

+ RK algorithm is also used not just to find in a specific substring exists in another string, but also used to
+ get all the starting index where all the occurrencies of our pattern exists in the main string;